What is the difference between General Sale Agent (GSA) and Air Freight Forwarder ?

 • The main products transported by sea including electronic components, auto parts, rubber, agricultural products, and plastic product.

-• Other services: 1% of total revenue
+• Logistics Management Business: 17% of total revenue